come219/auto_aws_lambda_setup/README.md

-This is a README.md file for this code project : AWS Lambda Dummy Function Automatic Setup
+This is a README.md file for this code project : Automatic AWS Lambda Dummy Function Setup written by sebistj, 25/01/23 last updated on, 27/01/23

-# AWS Automatic Lambda Dummy Function Setup
+# Automatic AWS Lambda Dummy Function Setup
 # /auto_aws_lambda_setup

-## This is written by sebistj, 25/01/23
-## This was last updated on, 27/01/23
+This project intends to, when invoked, automatically create an AWS Lambda function on the corresponding configured region.
+Currently it has two invocation methods:
+	- auto_run.sh	| This function features parameters when invoking the script, with multiple configurations.
+Error checking.
+	- auto_run_simple.sh	| This function runs the functions without parameters or intervention.
+Parameters are set within the script.

 ### Prereq: